 As sure as hurricane season comes and goes, so will the storms of life.

-Anita and Meghan are experiencing some of the worst life-storms.
-More common are smaller storms, ones that feel like category 1-3 on the Saffir-Simpson wind scale:
+Anita and Meghan experienced some of the worst life-storms.
+More common are smaller storms, ones that feel like category 1-3 on the Saffir-Simpson wind scale.

 - End of a relationship